-Chapter 7 Clouds and large-scale precipitation
+Clouds and large-scale precipitation

+- 7.1 Introduction

 - 7.2 Theory

 - 7.2.1 Definitions

 - 7.2.2 Basic equations

 - 7.2.3 Microphysical assumptions

-- 7.2.4 Definition of the source and sink terms
+- 7.2.4 Saturation adjustment and subgrid cloud source and sink terms

+- 7.2.5 Microphysical process source and sink terms

-7.3 Numerics
+- 7.3 Numerics

 - 7.3.1 Integration of the equations

 - 7.3.2 Calculation of dq{sat}/dt

 - 7.3.3 Convective cloud source

 - 7.3.4 Final moist adjustment

-7.4 Description of output fields: Humidity, clouds and precipitation
+- 7.4 Description of output fields: Humidity, clouds and precipitation

 - 7.4.1 Prognostic variables

 - 7.4.2 Relative humidity

 - 7.4.3 Cloud

 - 7.4.4 Precipitation

-'''

-7.5 Code
+- 7.5 Code

-'''

-Appendix A. History of key cloud scheme developments Appendix B. List of symbols
+Appendix A. History of key cloud scheme developments

+Appendix B. List of symbols

 Cloud and large-scale precipitation processes are described by prognostic equations for cloud liquid water, cloud ice, rain, snow and a grid box fractional cloud cover.
 This new scheme was implemented in IFS Cycle 36r4 and is significantly modified from the previous version which had just two prognostic cloud variables (cloud condensate and cloud fraction).
-The philosophy of the original scheme (Tiedtke, 1993) is retained with regards to the prognostic cloud fraction and sources/sinks of all cloud variables due to the major generation and destruction processes, including detrainment from convection.
-However, liquid and ice water contents are now independent, allowing a more physically realistic representation of super-cooled liquid water and mixed-phase cloud.
+The philosophy of the original scheme (Tiedtke, 1993) is retained with regards to the prognostic cloud fraction and sources/sinks of all cloud variables due to the major generation and destruction processes, including detrainment from convection and boundary layer turbulence.
+However, liquid and ice water contents are now independent, allowing a more physically realistic representation of supercooled liquid water and mixed-phase cloud.
 Rain and snow precipitation are also now able to precipitate with a determined terminal fall speed and can be advected by the three-dimensional wind.
 A multi-dimensional implicit solver is used for the numerical solution of the cloud and precipitation prognostic equations.
 Figure 7.1 shows a schematic to highlight the differences between the current and previous (pre-36r4) cloud parametrization schemes.
 Further discussion of the changes and impacts on the IFS forecasts can be found in Forbes and Tompkins (2011) and Forbes et al. (2011).